henryhyu/allaboutautoboxing/README.md

 double -> Double

-Java 1.5 introduced a special feature of auto conversion of primitive types to the corresponding Wrapper class and vice versa.

-Autoboxing: Automatic conversion of primitive types to the object of their corresponding wrapper classes is known as autoboxing.
-For example – conversion of int to Integer, long to Long, double to Double etc.

-Unboxing: It is just the reverse process of autoboxing.
-Automatically converting an object of a wrapper class to its corresponding primitive type is known as unboxing.
-For example – conversion of Integer to int, Long to long, Double to double etc.

-Primitive type	Wrapper class
-boolean	        Boolean
-byte	        Byte
-char	        Character
-float	        Float
-int	        Integer
-long	        Long
-short	        Short
-double	        Double

 When does the autoboxing and unboxing happens in Java?

 Case 1: When a method is expecting a wrapper class object but the value that is passed as parameter is a primitive type.